Sunday, November 17, 2024

 +15 hours

-This is another choice for accounting students (not accountants).
-It works just like the MacBook with a nice extra feature.
+This is another excellent choice for accounting students (not accountants).
+It works similarly to the MacBook but offers a unique extra feature.

-Tt’s portable, lightweight, has a long battery life and it’s a 2 in 1 device.
-That means you can turn it into a tablet.
+It’s portable, lightweight, has long battery life, and is a 2-in-1 device.
+This means you can turn it into a tablet.

-Once turned into a tablet you can write notes as if it were a physical notebook.
-You can also store notes and pages in nice folders that may also include audio clips/videos recorded from class or even book excerpts.
-You can do this through oneNote although you can use plenty of other third party software to do the same thing (some have more cool functions than OneNote).
+Once turned into a tablet, you can write notes as if it were a physical notebook.
+You can also store notes and pages in organized folders that may include audio clips, videos recorded from class, or even book excerpts.
+You can use OneNote for this, although many third-party apps offer similar or even more advanced features.

-The sensitivity of the touchScreen when drawing and writing is good enough for mathematicians and even graphic designers who also draw animation through it.
-The cool part is that this is true regardless of the version you pick.
-The latest Surface Pro 9 is shown here but everything applies to the older models too (Surface Pro 5,6,7,8).
-They all have nearly the same touchscreen sensitivity and accuracy when using the stylus.
+The touchscreen’s sensitivity when drawing and writing is excellent—suitable for mathematicians and even graphic designers who use it for animation or sketching.
+This high-quality touchscreen is consistent across models.
+While the latest Surface Pro 10 is shown here, the same applies to older models (Surface Pro 5, 6, 7, 8, and 9).
+They all provide similar touchscreen sensitivity and accuracy when paired with the stylus.

-The keyboard is sold separately but once attached it turns the Surface pro back into a laptop.
-Although the FN keys are present there is no numpad and you will have to buy an external keypad when using it in laptop mode.
-Note that the ports are limited on the Surface Pro and if you’re going to use a mouse with the numpad, you’ll need either a wireless numpad or an adapter that can turn one port into many.
+The keyboard is sold separately, but once attached, it turns the Surface Pro back into a laptop.
+While the keyboard includes FN keys, it lacks a NumPad.
+You may need to purchase an external keypad when using it in laptop mode.
+Note that the Surface Pro has limited ports, so if you’re planning to use a mouse with the NumPad, you’ll need either a wireless NumPad or an adapter to expand the available ports.

-Hardware: Intel Core CPU i7 vs Core i5
+Hardware: Core i7 vs Core i5 (Ultra and Non-Ultra)

-However, the Surface Pro supports hardware found on laptops.
-Unlike the iPad and tablets, you’ll find the latest Core i7 with 16-32GB RAM on the recent models.
-The older models will let you choose between Core i5 and Core i7 CPUs.
+The Surface Pro differentiates itself from devices like the iPad Pro or other tablets by supporting hardware typically found on laptops.
+Unlike tablets, the Surface Pro offers configurations with the latest Core i7 CPUs, along with up to 16-32GB of RAM.
+Older models allow you to choose between Core i5 and Core i7 CPUs.

-This means you don’t have to buy the latest Surface Pro (9 at the time of writing) you could buy the older model save a lot of money and still get the same bang for your buck.
+This means you don’t need to buy the latest Surface Pro (10 at the time of writing).
+You could opt for an older model, save money, and still get excellent performance for your needs.

 Upgradeability: Warning!

 None of the Surface Pro models are upgradeable.
-You will be stuck with whatver RAM & Storage you choose at the time of purchase.
-This isn’t a problem since accounting software doesn’t require anything more than 8GB RAM and a CPU supported by Windows Home/Pro and the latest Surface Pro models come with 16GB RAM!
+You will be stuck with the RAM and storage configuration chosen at purchase.
+However, this isn’t an issue for accounting software, which requires only 8GB of RAM and a CPU compatible with Windows Home/Pro.
+The latest Surface Pro models come with 16GB of RAM, which is more than sufficient!

 Desktop Mode: Surface Dock